ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 ## Managing one repository across multiple platforms

-With due apologies for repetition, Git is a centralised version control system, and is thus not the best system for managing multiple remote sources.
-The best way to manage one Git repository across multiple platforms is to use one main source to which you `push`, and from where you may `pull`.
+As described above, the easiest way to manage one Git repository across multiple platforms is to use one primary source to which you `push`, and from where you may `pull`.
 All other remote origins should be considered `push` mirrors only, and never `pull`.
 In the rare case that conflicts from other sources arise, you may need to `git push --force` to _other_ remotes (or the [safer version of `git push --force-with-lease`](https://git-scm.com/docs/git-push#Documentation/git-push.txt---force-with-leaserefnameexpect)).
-You should never `git push --force` to your main source.
+You should never `git push --force` to the main branch of your primary source.

 For each additional remote source, you'll need to add a remote URL with [`git remote add`](https://git-scm.com/docs/git-remote).
-In a standard set up, this will still require you to explicitly `git push` to each individual remote.
+There are many ways to do this.
 The pure Git way of managing multiple remote sources is to take advantage of `git remote set-url --add` to add additional URLs to a single remote identifier.
-Consistent with advice throughout this post, it is not recommended to update your _main_ remote URL with `set-url --add`.
+[This blog post](https://jeffkreeftmeijer.com/git-multiple-remotes/) details how to do that safely, to ensure only one primary remote is configured to `fetch`, while allowing `push` events to all others.
-A better option would be to initially create a remote like `git remote add other https://codeberg.org/ropensci/my-package`.
+An alternative option would be to initially create an additional remote like `git remote add other https://codeberg.org/ropensci/my-package`.
 You can then extend that with each additional remote URL with `set-url --add`.
 Running `git push other <branch>` will then push that branch to all remote URLs specified in `other`.

+Yet another approach is to define a [custom command](https://stackoverflow.com/questions/60060217/how-do-i-make-custom-git-commands) for `git push` to call a local script.
+This can be done by adding some "gitbin" directory to a default system `PATH` variable (in `.bashrc`, for example, as `export PATH="$PATH:$HOME/.gitbin"`).
+Git will automatically recognise any scripts within `$PATH` named with the prefix "git-".
+It is best to name locally-defined Git commands differently to standard Git commands.
+For example, a file named `git-pushall` placed in that folder will be called by the `git pushall` command.
+The file itself could contain any of the options described in [this StackOverflow answer](https://stackoverflow.com/a/18674313).
-More arcane alternatives include my own [arcane git push bash script](https://github.com/mpadge/dotfiles/blob/main/system/gitpush.bash) which recreates the now obsolete push-by-password functionality of GitHub, while also pushing to all other listed remote sources.
+Even more arcane alternatives include my own [git push bash script](https://github.com/mpadge/dotfiles/blob/main/system/gitpush.bash) which recreates the now obsolete push-by-password functionality of GitHub, while also pushing to all other listed remote sources.

 ## rOpenSci repos on Codeberg and GitLab